-That man, Nelson Danglas, was originally arrested for the slaying but received full immunity in exchange for his testimony against Volz.
-No physical evidence from the crime scene linked Volz to the slaying.
+That man, Nelson Danglas, was originally arrested in the slaying but received full immunity in exchange for his testimony against Volz.
+No physical evidence from the scene linked Volz to the slaying.

-In addition to Volz, the same court also convicted Julio Chamorro of Jimenez's murder, although investigators did not connect him with Volz.
+In addition to Volz, the same court convicted another man, Julio Chamorro, of the murder, although investigators never connected him with Volz.

-When the verdict was reached, a mob had gathered outside the courtroom chanting for Volz's conviction.
+When the verdict was reached in Volz's trial, a mob had gathered outside the courtroom chanting for his conviction.

-Volz, 28, was the publisher of EP (El Puente) Magazine, which he founded.
+Volz founded and served as publisher of EP (El Puente) magazine, a travel lifestyle publication.
 E-mail to a friend

 All About Nicaragua